KczBen/vef2-2025-e/README.md

 ## Timeline
 The path tracer in the first book is now fully implemented in Rust.

 Next priority is performance.
-Target is 30FPS (33ms render time) on an 8-core AMD Ryzen 7 5800X CPU.
+Target is ??? on an 8-core AMD Ryzen 7 5800X CPU.

+Measuring path tracing performance is tricky, and I do not have a set goal yet.
+FPS is not a good metric, as path tracing technically only resolves after infinite time.
+Samples per second is better, but that depends on scene complexity.
+Possibly the best metric is shader invocations per second, which is independent of the scene.

 Weeks are from the project start date.